kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 * **255:** Used for broadcast messages.

 ### Destination
 The content of this field depends on the [multicast bit](#message-flags).
 If the multicast bit is cleared, this field contains the [constant id](Pia-Types#constant-id) of the destination console.
 If the multicast bit is set, this field contains a bitmap where each bit represents one destination console (the bit number of a console is its station index: `1 << station_index`).
+If the destination field is 0, the message is broadcast to all consoles.

 ## Encryption
 Packets are encrypted and signed with the [session key](#session-key).
 The messages are padded with 0xFF before encryption such that their combined size is a multiple of 16 bytes.